-(1) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power.

-(2) Includes 49,540 shares of the Company Common Stock held as Trustee, Guardian, or Custodian for his children.
-Also includes 2,434,218 shares of the Company Common Stock held in three trusts of which he is a Co-Trustee and as to which he shares voting and investment power.
-Also includes 212,293\ shares of the Company held by his wife.
-Also includes 47,770,372 shares of Company Common Stock owned by RFPS Management Company I, Limited Partnership.
-The general partner of RFPS is RFA Management Company, LLC, a Georgia limited liability company, managed by LOR, Inc. Mr. R. Randall Rollins is an officer and director of LOR, Inc.

-Mr. R. Randall Rollins and Mr. Gary W. Rollins have voting control of LOR, Inc. Also includes 5,728 shares of Company Common Stock in an individual retirement account and 336 shares of Company Stock in the Rollins, Inc. 401(k) Plan.
-Mr. Rollins is part of a control group holding company securities that includes Mr. Gary Rollins, as disclosed on a Schedule 13D on file with the U.S. Securities and Exchange Commission.

-- (3) Includes 2,434,218 shares of the Company in three trusts of which he is a Co-Trustee and as to which he shares voting and investment power.
-Also includes 245,759\ shares of the Company Common Stock held by his wife.
-Also includes 47,770,372 shares of Company Common Stock owned by RFPS Management Company I, Limited Partnership.
-The general partner of RFPS is RFA Management Company, LLC, a Georgia limited liability company, managed by LOR, Inc. Mr. Gary W. Rollins is an officer and director of LOR, Inc. Mr. R. Randall Rollins and Mr. Gary W. Rollins have voting control of LOR, Inc. Also includes 1,891 shares of Company Common Stock in the Company's employee stock purchase plan and 60,092 shares of Company Common Stock held by the Rollins 401(k) Plan.
-Mr. Rollins is part of a control group holding company securities that includes Mr. R. Randall Rollins, as disclosed on a Schedule 13D on file with the U.S. Securities and Exchange Commission. - (4) Based upon information received by the Company, an aggregate of 6,005,829 shares of Company Common Stock are beneficially owned by Mario Gabelli and entities controlled directly or indirectly by Mario Gabelli as follows: GAMCO Investors, Inc., 3,487,254 shares; Gabelli Funds, L.L.C., 2,508,000 shares; and Mr. Mario Gabelli, 10,575 shares.
-GAMCO Investors, Inc. does not have authority to vote 130,125 shares of the total 2,508,000 held.
-Several of these entities share voting and disposition powers with respect to the shares of Company Common Stock held by them. - (5) Includes 213,492 shares of Company Common Stock held as Custodian/Guardian for his minor children.
-Includes options to purchase 235,641 shares of Company Common Stock which are currently exercisable or will become exercisable within 60 days of the date hereof.
-Also includes 46,264\ shares of the Company Common Stock held by his wife.
-Also includes 26,742 shares of Company Common Stock held by the Rollins 401(k) Plan and 1725 shares of stock in the Company's employee stock purchase plan. - (6) Includes 1,021,612 shares of Company Common Stock held by the Rollins Pension Plan as to which Mr. Cynkus has voting power.
-Also includes a combined 3,744 shares of Company Common Stock held by the Rollins 401(k) Plan. - (7) Includes 3,314,551 shares of Company Common Stock held by the Rollins 401(k) Plan as to which Mr. Knottek has voting power, including 5,254 shares as to which he also has a pecuniary interest. - (8) Shares held in trusts as to which more than one officer and/or director are Co-Trustees have been included only once. - \ Mr. R. Randall Rollins, Mr. Gary W. Rollins, and Mr. Glen Rollins disclaim any beneficial interest in these holdings.
+- (1) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (2)Includes 7,069,464\ shares of Company Common Stock held in two charitable trusts of which he is a co-trustee and as to which he shares voting and investment power.
+Also includes 477,661\ shares of Company Common Stock held by his wife.
+Also includes 107,483,337\ shares of Company Common Stock owned by RFPS Management Company I, L.P., a Georgia limited partnership.
+The general partner of RFPS Management Company I, L.P., is RFA Management Company, LLC, a Georgia limited liability company, the manager of which is LOR, Inc., a Georgia corporation.
+Mr. R. Randall Rollins is an officer and director of LOR, Inc. Mr. R. Randall Rollins and Mr. Gary W. Rollins have voting control of LOR, Inc. Also includes 225,100 shares of restricted stock awards for Company Common Stock, 12,888 shares of Company Common Stock in an individual retirement account and5,409 shares of Company Stock in the Rollins 401(k) Savings Plan.
+Mr. R. Randall Rollins is part of a control group holding company securities that includes Mr. Gary W. Rollins, as disclosed on a Schedule 13D on file with the U.S. Securities and Exchange Commission. - (3)Includes 7,069,464\ shares of the Company Common Stock held in two charitable trusts of which he is a co-trustee and as to which he shares voting and investment power.
+Also includes 9,890\ shares of Company Common Stock held by his wife.
+Also includes 107,483,337\ shares of Company Common Stock owned by RFPS Management Company I, L.P., a Georgia limited partnership.
+The general partner of RFPS Management Company I, L.P., is RFA Management Company, LLC, a Georgia limited liability company, the manager of which is LOR, Inc., a Georgia corporation.
+Mr. Gary W. Rollins is an officer and director of LOR, Inc. Mr. R. Randall Rollins and Mr. Gary W. Rollins have voting control of LOR, Inc. Also includes 249,400 shares of restricted stock awards for Company Common Stock, 44,060 shares of Company Common Stock in the Company's employee stock purchase plan, and 7,475 shares of Company Common Stock held in the Rollins 401(k) Savings Plan.
+Mr. Gary W. Rollins is part of a control group holding company securities that includes Mr. R. Randall Rollins, as disclosed on a Schedule 13D on file with the U.S. Securities and Exchange Commission. - (4) Includes 429,119 shares of Company Common Stock held by the Rollins Pension Plan as to which Mr. Northen has voting power.
+Also includes 49,000 shares of restricted stock awards for Company Common Stock. - (5)Includes 120,000 shares of restricted stock awards for Company Common Stock and 12,193 shares of Company Common Stock in the Company's employee stock purchase plan. - (6)Includes 18,900 shares of restricted stock awards for Company Common Stock. - (7)Shares held in trusts as to which more than one officer and/or director are co-trustees or entities in which there is common stock ownership have been included only once - \ Mr. R. Randall Rollins and Mr. Gary W. Rollins disclaim any beneficial interest in these holdings.